uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 The "action" above can be used to identify if the node was created new or just updated; when you resubmit, that is, submit to a node with the same submitter id, you will update the existing node.
 Other useful information includes the "id" for the record.
 This is the UUID for the record and is unique throughout the entirety of the data commons.
 The other "unique_key" provided is the tuple "project_id" and "submitter_id", which is to say the "submitter_id" combined with the "project_id" is a universal identifier for this record.

-To confirm that a data file is properly registered, enter the UUID of a data file record in the index API endpoint of your data commons: usually "<data.commons-name.org>/index/index/<UUID>", where "data.commons-name.org" is the URL of the Windmill data portal and <UUID> is the specific UUID of a registered data file.
+To confirm that a data file is properly registered, enter the UUID of a data file record in the index API endpoint of your data commons: usually "data.commons-name.org/index/index/UUID", where "data.commons-name.org" is the URL of the Windmill data portal and UUID is the specific UUID of a registered data file.
 You should see a JSON response that contains the url that was registered.
 If the record was not registered successfully, you will likely see an error message (you must be logged in or you will get an "access denied" type error).

 * * *
 <h3> Troubleshooting and finishing your submission</h3>